 The holidays signal the peak shopping season for both brick and mortar shops and online retailers.
 This year’s sales are predicted to bring in $682 billion for US retailers alone.
-Specific sales days such as Black Friday and Cyber Monday generally signal the kick off of the US’s peak shopping season, and are gaining popularity in Europe, but in certain countries such as France and Italy it is the January sales that are part of the culture and account for a big portion of retail activity.
+Specific sales days such as Black Friday and Cyber Monday generally signal the kick off of the US’s peak shopping season and are gaining popularity in Europe, but in certain countries such as France and Italy, it is the January sales that are part of the culture and account for a big portion of the retail activity.

 While traditional retailers have been under pressure from online retail growth, declining inflation and improved employment numbers in the EU member states combine to predict net growth in stationary retail this year.
 Even in post Brexit UK, Oxford Street in London is still the busiest shopping street in Europe, boasting 500,000 pedestrians per day.
-Clearly people are still shopping in person, and wherever you live, it’s nearing the time of year to shop.
+Clearly, people are still shopping in person, and wherever you live, it’s nearing the time of year to shop.

 But as the holiday shopping season approaches, we also need to brace for more retail focused cyberattacks from Point Of Sale (POS) malware attacks to retail and bank account takeovers.
-POS breaches will be one of the top most likely threats, and will be the number one most threatening in terms of potential severity, according to Booz Allen’s Cyber4Sight 2017 Peak Retail Season Special Report.
+POS breaches will be one of the top most likely threats and will be the number one most threatening in terms of potential severity, according to Booz Allen’s Cyber4Sight 2017 Peak Retail Season Special Report.